GeForce 6 series

-The GeForce 6 series (codename NV40) is Nvidia's sixth generation of GeForce graphic processing units.
+The GeForce 6 series (codename NV40) is the sixth generation of Nvidia's GeForce line of graphics processing units.
 Launched on April 14, 2004, the GeForce 6 family introduced PureVideo post-processing for video, SLI technology, and Shader Model 3.0 support (compliant with Microsoft DirectX 9.0c specification and OpenGL 2.0).

 GeForce 6 series features

 SLI

 The Scalable Link Interface (SLI) allows two GeForce 6 cards of the same type to be connected in tandem.
 The driver software balances the workload between the cards.
 SLI-capability is limited to select members of the GeForce 6 family; 6500 and above.
 SLI is only available for cards utilizing the PCI-Express bus.

 Nvidia PureVideo Technology

 Nvidia PureVideo technology is the combination of a dedicated video processing core and software which decodes H.264, VC-1, WMV, and MPEG-2 videos with reduced CPU utilization.

 Shader Model 3.0

 Nvidia was the first to deliver Shader Model 3.0 (SM3) capability in its GPUs.
 SM3 extends SM2 in a number of ways: standard FP32 (32-bit floating-point) precision, dynamic branching, increased efficiency and longer shader lengths are the main additions.
 Shader Model 3.0 was quickly adopted by game developers because it was quite simple to convert existing shaders coded with SM 2.0/2.0A/2.0B to version 3.0, and it offered noticeable performance improvements across the entire GeForce 6 line.